All Episodes

 Well, it's a mixed blessing.

-As they grew much bigger, though, they have raised serious questions about uh the responsibility of corporations and how they need to be a leader when it comes to providing health care and having, you know, safe working conditions and not discriminating on the basis of sex or race or any other category.
+As they grew much bigger, though, they have raised serious questions about the responsibility of corporations and how they need to be a leader when it comes to providing health care and having, you know, safe working conditions and not discriminating on the basis of sex or race or any other category.

-You know, Brian, this is all part, though, of how this administration and corporate America today don't see middle class and working Americans.
+You know, Brian, this is all part, though, of how this administration and corporate America today don't see middle-class and working Americans.

 They are invisible.

-And what they loved was it's a mixed blessing.
+And what they loved was, it's a mixed blessing.

 They think she was brilliant in pointing out that Walmart's done some good things.

-They started uh small and they were able to stretch the dollars of poor people, but now they're stretching the dollars of everybody, and that's hurting other people, and then we get this routine.
+They started small and they were able to stretch the dollars of poor people, but now they're stretching the dollars of everybody and that's hurting other people.

-They're discriminating on the basis of sex or race, they don't have safe working conditions, they're not providing health care.
+They're discriminating on the basis of sex or race.

-They're gonna open 400 clinics.
+They're going to open 400 clinics.

 But the thing about this, forget the mixed message.